-They have also attributed the sleep-related hormone, melatonin, to seasonal depression.
+Melatonin, the sleep-related hormone, has also been attributed to seasonal depression.
 This hormone can affect sleep patterns and mood and reaches elevated levels in the dark.
-As days are shorter and nights are longer, production of melatonin increases, affecting one’s internal clocks and causing depression.
+As days are shorter and nights are longer, the production of melatonin increases, affecting one’s internal clocks and causing depression.

-- Being female.
-As we mentioned, four out of five women suffer from Seasonal Effective Disorder.
+- Being female: As we mentioned, four out of five women suffer from seasonal affective disorder.

-- Living far from the equator.
-Seasonal Affective Disorder occurs more frequently in individuals who live far north or south of the equator.
-1% of individuals in Florida and 9% of individuals in Alaska and New England suffer.
+- Living far from the equator: Seasonal affective disorder occurs more frequently in individuals who live far north or south of the equator.
+Approximately 1% of individuals in Florida and 9% of individuals in Alaska and New England suffer from seasonal affective disorder.

-- A family history of depression contributes to the development of seasonal affective disorder.
+- A family history of depression: A family history of depression can contribute to the development of seasonal affective disorder.

-- Younger Age.
-Younger adults are at higher risk than older adults; it has also been diagnosed in children and teens.
+- Younger age: Younger adults are at higher risk than older adults, and seasonal affective disorder has also been diagnosed in children and teens.

-Some people will see symptoms in August, but they usually become present between October-November, and tend subside between March-April.
-Since it has a somewhat predicable patter on occurrence, there are measures that can be taken ahead of time to help manage symptoms.
+Some people experience symptoms in August, but they usually become present between October and November, and tend to subside between March and April.
+This is also known as “winter depression”.
+Since it has a somewhat predicable pattern regarding occurrence, there are some seasonal depression treatment methods to help manage symptoms, including:

 - Increasing physical activity which can help release endorphins

-- Meditate and use other stress management techniques
+- Meditating and using other stress management techniques

 - Increasing the amount of light when inside

-- Spend time with others to lessen the feelings of loneliness
+- Spending time with others to lessen the feelings of loneliness

-Unlike other depressive orders, light therapy can be used as one method for treatment and has shown to be up to 85% effective in helping the reduce the symptoms as it suppresses the brain’s secretion of melatonin.
-Seasonal Affective Disorder is a subset of major depression and if symptoms continue, you may need to seek further medical help.
+Unlike other depressive orders, light therapy can be used as one method for winter depression treatment as it’s found to be up to 85% effective in helping reduce symptoms since it suppresses the brain’s secretion of melatonin.
+Seasonal affective disorder is a subset of major depression and if symptoms continue, you may need to seek professional help.

-At Lifeskills South Florida, we treat depressive disorders, including Seasonal Affective Disorder.
-We know that sometimes long-term therapy and support are needed to ensure recovery success.
-Our professional treatment team uses Cognitive Behavioral Therapy (CBT) as part of the process for treating depression.
+other depressive disorders.
+We know that sometimes long-term therapy and support are needed to ensure success in recovery.
+Our professional treatment team uses cognitive behavioral therapy (CBT) as part of the process for treating depression.
 This solution-focused, evidence-based treatment approach emphasizes changing behavior through applying specific skills.
-CBT focuses on how cognition, emotions, and behavior relate to one another, and changing the behavioral reaction based on how the individual evaluates a situation.
-As the client and therapist work together, they can identify and solve the issues that have prevented effective functioning.
+CBT focuses on how cognition, emotions, and behavior relate to one another, and helps individuals change their behavioral reactions in certain situations.